PyJay/udemy-cpp/section_11_functions/notes.md

     * OK for small programs
     * Not a practical solution for larger programs

+## Function protypes

 * Use function prototypes
   * Tells the compiler what it needs to know without a full func def
   * Also called forward declarations
   * Placed at the beginning of the program
   * Also used in our own header files (.h) - more about this later

 ```cpp
 int function_name(); // prototype